marisademeglio/docssite/README.md

 ### Environment variables

-`EPUBCHECK_SITE_WRITE_VERSION`: `yes` or `no`, depending on if the site should be written to a version subdirectory.
+`DOCSSITE_WRITE_VERSION`: `true` or `false`, depending on if the site should be written to a version subdirectory.

-`EPUBCHECK_SITE_LIVE_HISTORY`: Where to download `/history/*.zip` files from, e.g. `http://localhost:8181/history`.
+`DOCSSITE_HISTORY_URL`: Where to download `/history/*.zip` files from, e.g. `http://localhost:8181/history`.

-`EPUBCHECK_SITE_ROOT_SUBDIR`: The subdirectory that the site is deployed to, e.g. for `http://localhost:8080/SUBDIR`, the value should be `SUBDIR`.
-We need to store this separately because when we run eleventy to generate the verisoned subdirs, we set its `pathPrefix` setting to `EPUBCHECK_SITE_ROOT_SUBDIR + version`.
+`DOCSSITE_ROOT_SUBDIR`: The subdirectory that the site is deployed to, e.g. for `http://localhost:8080/SUBDIR`, the value should be `SUBDIR`.
+We need to store this separately because when we run eleventy to generate the verisoned subdirs, we set its `pathPrefix` setting to `DOCSSITE_ROOT_SUBDIR + version`.
 So we need to know the root subdirectory independently of this.

 *Do not* use beginning or ending slashes with any of these properties.